adynathos/WebGL-to-video/README.md

 <!-- * [Beginner Video Editing Tutorial Using Blender 2.8](https://www.youtube.com/watch?v=bvr54FtfYl4) -->

-## Audio
+## Audio / Commentary

-During the project presentation event the audio is not played, instead we ask you to comment live.

-We are not sure how this will be done this year remotely.
-Recording your commentary and putting it in the video may be a good idea but it is not required.
+Usually we ask you to comment the video live during the event, but the lack of in-person meeting makes that infeasible this year.

+Therefore, **please include your commentary as recorded audio or subtitles (or both)**.
+In the commentary, please describe what your project is doing and how you achieved it.

-In the example project we include creative-commons music generously provided by [Kevin MacLeod](https://incompetech.com/):
+I did not have much to say in the example project so instead I included creative-commons music generously provided by [Kevin MacLeod](https://incompetech.com/):

 The Cannery by Kevin MacLeod
 Link: <https://incompetech.filmmusic.io/song/4485-the-cannery>
 License: <http://creativecommons.org/licenses/by/4.0/>

+But for the project we would love to hear what *you* have to say about it.